LamaShawahny/EX1_OOP/README.md

   def goto(self, floor): it moves the elevator to the given floor other get functions for the properties that I mentioned above.

-#### ElevatorControlSystem.python
-This class manages all the Elevators available in the system.
-Its responsible for managing Elevators' statuses and scheduling the pickUp requests from users on various floors of the building.

 #### CallForElevator.py
  properties :